kwankoravich/capturing_CO2_working_cap_MOFs/README.md

   - Apply cross-validation with 5 folds
   - Ensemble 5 models to predict CO2 working capacity

-## The proud accomplishment in this project
+## The successful outcome in this project

 1. Convert a categorical variable of the functional group into numerical data We found that the functional group could have been transformed from categorical variable to numerical data by using [NetworkX](https://networkx.org/documentation/stable/tutorial.html).
 We called a **subgraph isomorphism** [problem](https://networkx.org/documentation/stable/reference/algorithms/isomorphism.vf2.html).